david-vanderson/dvui/README.md

 ```
 Widgets are not stored between frames like in traditional gui toolkits (gtk, win32, cocoa).  `gui.Button()` processes input events, draws the button on the screen, and returns true if a button click happened this frame.

+### Handle All Events
-Unlike many immediate mode toolkits, we process every input event, making it useable in low framerate situations.
+Unlike many immediate mode toolkits, gui processes every input event, making it useable in low framerate situations.
 A button can receive a mouse-down event and a mouse-up event in the same frame and correctly report a click.
 A custom button can even report multiple clicks per frame.  (the higher level `gui.Button()` function only reports 1 click per frame)

 In the same frame these can all happen:
 - text entry field A receives text events